assumpcaothiago/NRPyElliptic/README.md

 `Tutorial-Start_to_Finish-NRPyElliptic.ipynb`: documents the C code generation for the standalone version of `NRPyElliptic`

-`Tutorial-ETK_thorn-NRPyEllipticET.ipynb`: documents the Einstein Toolkit thorn version of `NRPyElliptic`

 `NRPyElliptic_codegen`: `NRPy+`-based code

 Several `NRPy+`files (with minor modifications that will be incorporated into the main NRPy+ repository in the near future)

-`NRPyElliptic_Ccodes`: trusted C code directory
+`NRPyElliptic_Ccodes`: trusted C code directory for the standalone version

+`NRPyEllipticET`: Einstein Toolkit thorn based on the standalone version

 Citation: